SankalpMergu/SankalpMergu/README.md

 - 👯 I’m looking to collaborate on **youtube**

-- 👨‍💻 All of my projects are available at [https://sankalpmergu.github.io/SankalpPortfolio/](https://sankalpmergu.github.io/SankalpPortfolio/)
+- 👨‍💻 You can check out portfolio [https://sankalpmergu.github.io/SankalpPortfolio/](https://sankalpmergu.github.io/SankalpPortfolio/)

 - 💬 Ask me about **Java and web Development**